Research Coordinator: Maria Taylor, B.Sc.

-Kacie works in the Division of Immunology at Boston Children’s Hospital(BCH) as a Research Coordinator to Dr. Lauren Henderson in the Chatila Laboratory.
-Her experience includes study design, database management, subject recruitment, and various laboratory techniques across the fields of vector biology, epidemiology, and immunology.
+Maria works in the Division of Immunology at Boston Children’s Hospital(BCH) as a Research Coordinator to Dr. Lauren Henderson in the Chatila Laboratory.
 In her current role, she coordinates subject enrollment and biosample collection at BCH.
 She also works in the laboratory to process biosamples and conduct Immunology/Rheumatology research with Dr. Henderson.
-She received her Bachelor of Science in Biology from Xavier University in 2015 and her Master of Science in Infectious Disease Epidemiology from Boston University in 2017.
+She received her undergraduate degree in Biology from Denison University in 2019.
+Her research there was focused on Conservational Biology and Plant Systematics.
+She has worked over the last year as an EMT and Medical Scribe.

 Statistical Geneticist: Jing Cui, M.D., Ph.D.